-^{5.13} In addition to tables which set out the overall need for Gypsies, Travellers and Travelling Showpeople, the need has also been broken down by 5 year bands as required by PPTS (2015).
-The way that this is calculated is by including all current need (from unauthorised pitches, pitches with temporary planning permission, concealed and doubled-up households, 5 year need from teenage children, and net movement from bricks and mortar) in the first 5 years.
-Total net new household formation is split across the 5 year bands based on the compound rate of growth that was applied - as opposed to being spread evenly.
+In addition to tables which set out the overall need for Gypsies, Travellers and Travelling Showpeople, the overall need has also been broken down by 5 year bands as required by PPTS (2015).
+The way that this is calculated is by including all current need (for example from unauthorised pitches, pitches with temporary planning permission, concealed and doubled-up households, teenage children in need of a pitch of their own in the next 5 years, and net movement from bricks and mortar) in the first 5 years.
+In addition the total net new household formation is split across the 5 year bands based on the rate of growth that was applied - as opposed to being spread evenly.